 Second, model-free SOT algorithms rely on richer information for tracking, such as raw point clouds, compared to MOT methods that mostly use bounding boxes only.
 Therefore, the SOT algorithms specialize at providing more subtle state information with even centimeter level accuracy.
-This property is important for many applications in autonomous driving, such as generating first order motion information, as discussed in Sec.~\ref{subsec::motion_generation}
+This property is important for many applications in autonomous driving, such as generating first order motion information.
+It is discussed in Sec.~\ref{subsec::motion_generation}.

-For a target object, the input to SOT algorithms is its initial bounding box in the first frame, which may come from human annotations or highly confident detections.
-The algorithms then estimate the object's states in every subsequent frame, as is illustrated in the top of Fig.~\ref{fig::cover}.
-During solving state estimation, we notice the value of its by-product: aggregating point clouds along the tracklets completes denser shapes of objects, which is shown in the middle of Fig.~\ref{fig::cover}.
-In our experiments, leveraging these shapes significantly improves the performance of tracking and state estimation.
+For a target object, the input to SOT algorithms is its initial bounding box in the first frame, which may come from either human annotations or highly confident detections.
+The algorithms then estimate the object's states in every subsequent frame, as is in the top of Fig.~\ref{fig::cover}.
+During solving state estimation, we notice the value of its by-product: aggregating point clouds along the tracklets completes denser shapes of objects (shown in the middle of Fig.~\ref{fig::cover}).
+In our experiments, leveraging these shapes improves the performance of tracking.
 This utility of shape aggregation also benefits a series of other applications in autonomous driving.
-For example, with the generated shapes and motion information, we can create vehicle bank for creating virtual LiDAR scenes~\cite{LiDARsim}, optical flow annotations~\cite{KITTI-Flow} (our result visualized in Fig.~\ref{fig::cover}, bottom row), etc. These tasks so far mostly require manual labeling or artificial CAD models, so automating the process of directly using real data could greatly improve the efficiency and scalability.
+For example, with the generated shapes and motion information, we can create vehicle bank for creating virtual LiDAR scenes~\cite{LiDARsim}, optical flow annotations~\cite{KITTI-Flow} (our result visualized in Fig.~\ref{fig::cover}, bottom row), etc. These tasks so far mostly require manual labeling or artificial CAD models, so automating the process of directly using raw point cloud data could greatly improve their efficiency and scalability.
 The details of such downstream applications are discussed in Sec.~\ref{sec::downstream}.